 In her tenure at the University of Buffalo, where she was just the second head coach in program history, Teague mentored seven All-Mid-American Conference selections.
 Under Teague, Buffalo received it’s first post-season recognition for a pitcher since 2004 (Tori Speckman), and freshman Alexis Curtiss became just the third Buffalo player ever to be named first team All-MAC in 2012.

 “I am honored to be Columbia’s Head Softball Coach,” Teague said.
 “Everyone I have met through the search process has been incredibly engaged, helpful and enthusiastic.
-It became quickly evident that Columbia was a special place.
-I’d like to thank Dianne and Associate Athletics Director Darrice Griffin for this incredible opportunity.”
+It became quickly evident that Columbia was a special place.”

 Ten Buffalo players set single-season program records for the Division I era under her tutelage, while ten individual and nine team single-game records were established during Teague’s tenure.